 And slaughter the christian's born"

+builds.
 The vocals sound even more demonic here, as this song is probably the fastest so far.
-This song shows more of a Slayer influence,
+This song shows more of a Slayer

-especially in the solos.
-It completely kills anything that fellow Brazilian bands, like Vulcano or Holocausto, were doing
+influence, especially in the solos.
+It completely kills anything that fellow Brazilian bands, like Vulcano or Holocausto,

-around this time.
-Later in the song, the pace returns to the slower thrash riffs from the intro, but only for a short time.
+were doing around this time.
+Later in the song, the pace returns to the slower thrash riffs from the intro, but only for a

-only the drums before the guitars join in on the attack.
-Like many of the early Black Metal albums, this works to create the
+with only the drums before the guitars join in on the attack.
+Like many of the early black metal albums, this works to create

 slows down and the eerie lead solos fades in, you can't help but worship this.
 And, naturally, it wouldn't be proper unless